Yaroslav1918/fs16_6-frontend-project-public/README.md

 ## Additional information
 1. After a successful login, the user has an hour of access time.
 After this period, they need to log in again.
 (A `LogoutTimer` component is implemented, which shows a modal window and redirects to the login page.)
+2. Protected routes is implemented.
-2. Log in as a admin; credentials:
+3. Log in as admin; credentials:
 email: te2423@gmail.com
 password: 12345